DEBT TALK

 Debt Talk Drop-In Session

-Join us for a drop-in session between 2 PM and 4 PM at Rich Mix, where we can assess your situation and offer guidance on any personal challenges you may be facing.
-If you need further support, we can schedule a follow-up appointment for Thursday.
+Join us for a drop-in session between 2 PM and 4 PM at Rich Mix, where we can assess your situation and provide guidance on any personal challenges you may be facing, particularly in relation to community debt advice for the Bangladeshi ethnic minority.
+If you need further assistance, we can also schedule a follow-up appointment for Thursday to discuss financial education or poverty trauma support.

 Education

-As part of our educational offering, we provide tailored courses on topics such as income maximisation, fuel suppliers, consumer credit, debt, and other personalised financial education needs.
-Our expert team is trained in delivering trauma-informed money and debt education, ensuring a sensitive and supportive learning environment.
+As part of our educational offering, we provide tailored courses on topics such as income maximisation, fuel suppliers, consumer credit, debt, and other personalised financial education needs, particularly aimed at the Bangladeshi community and other ethnic minority groups.
+Our expert team is trained in delivering trauma-informed money and debt education, ensuring a sensitive and supportive learning environment that also addresses community debt advice and poverty trauma support.

 Research &Campaign